LukeGrahamLandry/WrapperLib/README.md

 ## Shadowing

 - **You must relocate my packages when using the shadow plugin, or you will conflict with other mods.**
-- On Fabric, you need to add my mod and client init classes to your entry points.
+- On Fabric, you must call all my events.
+See `WrapperLibModInitializer` and `WrapperLibClientInitializer`.
+- On Forge, you must exclude `WrapperLibModMain`.
-- On Forge, you need to call `EventWrapper.triggerInit()` from your mod constructor.
+- On Forge, you must call my onInit event.
+See `WrapperLibModMain`.

 ```groovy
 shadowJar {
     relocate 'ca.lukegrahamlandry.lib', "${project.group}.shadow.wrapperlib"
 }
 ```

-note:
-i cant just append fabric accesswideners cause they have version info at the top. they get added to fabric.mod.json but doesnt support giving a list write my own Transformer and make sure to always use the same aw version/mappings look at architectury's thing, they seem to have some sort of combiner code

 ## Config